utkarsshhh/Boston-Listings/README.md

 ### Installation

-The code is in a jupyter notebook and only requires Python 3.9 to run it
+The code is in a jupyter notebook Notebook.ipynb and only requires Python 3.9 to run it

 ### Libraries